ThirtySomething/Weatherstation/Plugins/DataSource/Readme.md

 ## Remarks

-The data source plugins can be used only on `device` side.
+The data source plugins can be used only on `datacollector` side.